Lombiq/Orchard-Liquid-Markup/Readme.md

 	{% Display User %}

 	You can also give the shape input parameters as from C#:
-	{% Display User, "Parameter1: some value", "Parameter2: some other value" %}
+	{% Display User, Parameter1: "some value", Parameter2: "some other value" %}
 	These then can be use from inside the User shape as Model.ParameterName.

 #### Other Orchard-specific tags